lowRISC/opentitan/hw/ip/aes/doc/_index.md

 Consequently, the blocks shown in the diagram always implement the forward and backward (inverse) version of the corresponding operation.
 For example, SubBytes implements both SubBytes and InvSubBytes.

 ## Hardware Interfaces

+In the current implementation, the AES unit has no security alerts.
+These will eventually be added in future versions.

 {{< hwcfg "hw/ip/aes/data/aes.hjson" >}}